 Manuscript Style and Length

 All submissions must be in IEEE single spaced, double column format with embedded figures and tables ‐ the format required of final printed copy.
 The manuscripts should be converted to PDF for upload to Manuscript Central.
 Alternatively, Manuscript Central can convert MS Word files to PDF, but please proof-read the converted manuscript to make sure it is correct.
+Templates can be found at the IEEE Author Center.

 Authors are advised to keep the length of the manuscript within the nominal lengths for each paper category in the final IEEE print format (12 pages for review papers and 7 pages for regular papers).
 The author(s) or his/her/their company or institution will be billed $250 per each page in excess of the page limit.
 These are MANDATORY charges and the author(s) will be held responsible for them.
 To avoid incurring mandatory page charges, the author(s) are strongly advised to practice economy in the original manuscript submission and restraint in preparation of the final manuscript following peer review.
 For regular papers: